Samueoxo/Sales-Analysis/README.md

 This Project is a  real world data science tasks completed using the Python Pandas library.
 Setup

-To access all of the files I recommend you fork this repo and then clone it locally.
-Instructions on how to do this can be found here: https://help.github.com/en/github/getting-started-with-github/fork-a-repo

 # Installation

 Installing Jupyter Notebook: https://jupyter.readthedocs.io/en/latest/install.html